orthogonalkk/MaixBoard/README.md

 # MaixBoard
- support wireless camera and motor virbration on MaixBoard
+ support wireless camera, motor virbration and ultrasonic on MaixBoard